 The Manchester lights Show has raised funds for the Naperville Area Humane

-Society and Corey’s Goal.
-This year, donations will be evenly split between Corey’s Goal and
+Society, Toys for Tots, and Corey’s Goal.
+This year, donations will be evenly split between Corey’s Goal and the Alive Center.

 What started as a way to earn money grew into Brookdale Landscaping and Lighting Inc.

-while interest in lights turned into a passion for creating the Manchester Court Holiday Light
+while his interest in lights turned into a passion for creating the Manchester Court Holiday Light

 Show.
 The show and business now play a huge part in Matt’s life as well as his families and the